 The total bill for my lunch came to $106, including tax and tip.
-A real steal for a restaurant many regard as the best in Mexico, and one of the best in Latin America.
+A real steal for a restaurant regarded as the best in Mexico, and one of the best in Latin America.

 To ensure seating, book ahead by phone or through their website.
-Dress is casual, especially during lunch.
+The dress is casual, especially during lunch.
 I wore my usual jeans and a t-shirt.